fj016/VerbBuster/README.md

 # VerbBuster

-A badly written, multi-threaded, python script to test endpoints por exotic http methods.
+A badly written, multi-threaded, python script to test endpoints for exotic http methods.
 ## Install

 To install :